YuPostX/YuPost/README.md

 What is YuPost?
 -------------

-YuPost is a decentralized postal network based on Qtum blockchain (https://www.qtum.org).
+YuPost is a decentralized postal network based on Qtum blockchain.

 What is YuPost Core?